illescend/Basketball-Performance-Analysis/README.md

     pip install -r requirements.txt
     ```
 5. Download the necessary YOLO weights (from this repo or other customs models) and place them in the `/weights/` directory.
-6. Place input videos in `/data/footage/`.
+6. Create a data folder /data (follow the project structure) and place input videos in `/data/footage/`.

 ## How to Run